KCL-BMEIS/OOP/week2B.md

 # Exercises

-Add a function to compute the overlap between the current sequence and a candidate fragment
+- Add a function to compute the overlap between the current sequence and a candidate fragment
   - make sure it works for both ends of the string
   - ignore the possibility that fragments might be reversed for now

-Use this function to identify the candidate fragment with the largest overlap with current sequence
+- Use this function to identify the candidate fragment with the largest overlap with current sequence

-**Add a function to merge this candidate fragment with the current sequence, given the computed overlap**
+- **Add a function to merge this candidate fragment with the current sequence, given the computed overlap**

-Use these functions to iteratively merge candidates fragments until no overlapping fragments remain
+- Use these functions to iteratively merge candidates fragments until no overlapping fragments remain

-Check that all unmerged fragments are already contained within the sequence
+- Check that all unmerged fragments are already contained within the sequence

 ---

 # Merge fragment with current sequence

-Add function *declaration* to `overlap.h`:
+Add our function *declaration* to `overlap.h`:
 ```
 void merge (std::string& sequence, const std::string& fragment, const int overlap);
 ```

-Add function *definition* to `overlap.h`:
+Add our function *definition* to `overlap.cpp`:
 ```
 void merge (std::string& sequence, const std::string& fragment, const int overlap)
 {